 As a former employee, I sometimes went on courses which were unrelated and inapplicable to my core function.
 Considering the line of activities of the institution, I underwent training in areas which were unlikely that I would ever be exposed to in my work.
 On some of the courses, I barely acquired improved knowledge for my work function to benefit the institution.
 This is when training becomes more of a drain on the company’s resources.

 Some readers would identify with me on the syndrome of inefficient utilization of training budget which eventually becomes a lost investment to the institution.
 HR and Training Managers should desist from assigning courses to participants based on familiarity and or seniority, instead of work function and relevance.
 Avoid enrolling friends on a credit management course just to pacify them when the institution has budding credit experts who could benefit from the program.

 Secondly train on relevant functions because the human brain is not a warehouse to store knowledge until it is required.
 Employees can hardly apply skills that are not put to use regularly.

 Catalogue training feedback for Process/ Product Review purposes

-Learners should be encouraged to submit feedback on all training programs.
-Such feedback should highlight learning points, knowledge acquired, and areas in which acquired knowledge could be applied.
-This should be a short and concise report and should be catalogued for future products/ process review purposes.
+Encourage learners to submit feedback on all training programs.
+The feedback must highlight learning points, knowledge acquired and areas in which knowledge can be applied.
+The report must be short and concise, and must be catalogued for future products/ process review purposes.
 As a rule most organisations expect written report from learners after training.
 However, the process has turned out to be more of a robotic task rather than an avenue to harness knowledge and ideas for future reviews.